USAREUR-AF International Tank Challenge

-Italian soldiers offload their tanks and other vehicles in preparation for the U.S. Army Europe and Africa-directed, 7th Army Training Command-hosted USAREUR-AF International Tank Challenge held at the 7th ATC’s Grafenwoehr Training Area in Bavaria, Germany, Feb.
-5, 2025.
+Soldiers of participating countries park vehicles at a Grafenwoehr motor pool in preparation for the U.S. Army Europe and Africa-directed, 7th Army Training Command-hosted USAREUR-AF International Tank Challenge held at the 7th ATC’s Grafenwoehr Training Area in Bavaria, Germany, Feb.
+6, 2025.
 The USAREUR-AF International Tank Challenge, held Feb.
 7-20, will test competitor’s marksmanship skills, physical prowess, and mental agility while engaging in teambuilding competitions.
 (U.S. Army photo by Miriam Schraml)

 |Date Taken: